 - Secondly, AI cannot understand and/or replicate the cultural context in which languages are created and evolve.

 But beggars can’t be choosers.
-Faced with the risk of complete disappearance of a language, we should do our best to save it, with all the inherent limitations described above.
+Faced with the risk of the complete disappearance of a language, we should do our best to save it, with all the inherent limitations described above.

 As we are speaking (rather, reading) there are several ongoing projects around the globe that aim to save endangered languages using artificial intelligence.
 Here they are: